neuhart/Adversarial_Learning_LA_Alg/README.md

 misled into predicting the number ’2’ instead.
 On the other hand, most humans would still be able to recognize the perturbed version as a ’5’.
 ### Adversarial Training:
-Adversarial training is a defense strategy in the domain of adversarial learning in which the defender incorporates adversarial examples into the learning process of the model by either re-training the model on the adversarial examples or training the model solely on them in the first place.
+Adversarial training is a defense strategy in the domain of adversarial learning in which the defender incorporates adversarial examples into the learning process of the model by either re-training the model on the adversarial examples or training the model solely on them in the first place (see also <a href="https://arxiv.org/abs/1706.06083">Madry et al.</a>).
 <br>
 ### Lookahead
 The Lookahead optimizer proposed by <a href="https://www.cs.toronto.edu/~hinton/absps/lookahead.pdf">Zhang et al.</a> is an optimization algorithm that